ugomeguerditchian/OrgASM/README.md

   git clone https://github.com/ugomeguerditchian/OrgASM
   cd OrgASM
   pip install -r requirements.txt
-  usage: main.py [-h] [-d DOMAIN] [-m MODE] [-sF SUBFILE] [-R RECURSIVE] [-w WORDLIST] [-wT WORDLISTTHREADS]
+  usage: main.py [-h] [-d DOMAIN] [-ip IP] [-net NETWORK] [-m MODE] [-sF SUBFILE] [-ipF IPFILE] [-R RECURSIVE] [-w WORDLIST] [-wT WORDLISTTHREADS] [-iS IPSCANTYPE] [-iT IPTHREADS] [-sT SUBDOMAINSTHREADS]
-               [-iS IPSCANTYPE] [-iT IPTHREADS] [-sT SUBDOMAINSTHREADS] [-cP CHECKPORTSTHREADS] [-dT DETECTTECHNO] [-vuln] [-vulnconf VULNCONFIG]
+               [-cP CHECKPORTSTHREADS] [-dT DETECTTECHNO] [-vuln] [-vulnconf VULNCONFIG] [-limit]

   options:
     -h, --help            show this help message and exit -d DOMAIN, --domain DOMAIN
                           Domain to scan
+    -ip IP, --ip IP       IP to scan
+    -net NETWORK, --network NETWORK
-  -m MODE, --mode MODE  Mode to use, O for OSINT (API request), B for bruteforce, S for IP scan (default OBS) -sF SUBFILE, --subfile SUBFILE
+                          Network to scan, don't forget the CIDR (ex: 192.168.1.0/24) -m MODE, --mode MODE  Mode to use, O for OSINT (API request), B for bruteforce, S for IP scan (default OBS) -sF SUBFILE, --subfile SUBFILE
+                          Path to file with subdomains, one per line -ipF IPFILE, --ipfile IPFILE
-                        Path to file with subdomains, one per line -R RECURSIVE, --recursive RECURSIVE
+                          Path to file with IPs, one per line -R RECURSIVE, --recursive RECURSIVE
                           Recursive scan, will rescan all the subdomains finds and go deeper as you want, default is 0 -w WORDLIST, --wordlist WORDLIST
-                        Wordlist to use (small, medium(default), big) -wT WORDLISTTHREADS, --wordlistThreads WORDLISTTHREADS
+                          Wordlist to use (small, medium(default), big)
+    -wT WORDLISTTHREADS, --wordlistThreads WORDLISTTHREADS
                           Number of threads to use for Wordlist(default 500) -iS IPSCANTYPE, --IPScanType IPSCANTYPE
-                        Choose what IPs to scan (W: only subdomains IP containing domain given, WR: only subdomains IP containtaining domain given but with a redirect, A: All subdomains detected -iT IPTHREADS, --IPthreads IPTHREADS
+                          Choose what IPs to scan (W: only subdomains IP containing domain given, WR: only subdomains IP containtaining domain given but with a redirect, A: All subdomains detected
+    -iT IPTHREADS, --IPthreads IPTHREADS
                           Number of threads to use for IP scan(default 2000) -sT SUBDOMAINSTHREADS, --subdomainsThreads SUBDOMAINSTHREADS
                           Number of threads to use for check real subdomains(default 500) -cP CHECKPORTSTHREADS, --checkPortsThreads CHECKPORTSTHREADS
-                        Check all ports of subdomains for all IP in IPScantype (-iS) and try to access them to check if it's a webport (default True) (deactivate with 0) -dT DETECTTECHNO, --detectTechno DETECTTECHNO
+                          Check all ports of subdomains for all IP in IPScantype (-iS) and try to access them to check if it's a webport (default True) (deactivate with 0)
+    -dT DETECTTECHNO, --detectTechno DETECTTECHNO
-                        Detect techno used by subdomains (default True) (deactivate with False) -vuln, --vulnScan     Scan subdomains using Nuclei, you need to have nuclei installed and in your PATH (default False)
-  -vulnconf VULNCONFIG, --vulnConfig VULNCONFIG
+                          Detect techno used by subdomains (default True) (deactivate with False) -vuln, --vulnScan     Scan subdomains using Nuclei, you need to have nuclei installed and in your PATH (default False) -vulnconf VULNCONFIG, --vulnConfig VULNCONFIG
-                        Path to config file for nuclei (default is the default config)
+                          Path to config file for nuclei (default is the default config) -limit, --limit       Limit the scope of scan to the domain given or the subdomains given in the file (-sF) (default False)
 ```

 > :memo: **Note:** help with `python main.py -h`